carpentries/instructor-training/_episodes/17-performance.md

 keypoints:
 - "(Reflective) Practice makes perfect."
 ---

+Continuing our theme of developing practical Carpentries teaching skills, this section provides another chance to practice live coding, observe others and give/receive feedback.

 > ## Round Two
 > First, have a look at the [rubric]({{ page.root }}/demos_rubric/) that is given to trainers as a suggested framework for evaluating the online teaching demonstration sessions that are part of instructor checkout.
 > Does this rubric make sense?
 Take a moment to think about things you'd like to do differently with your next live coding